 Juan Manuel Santos

-Birth Name: Juan Manuel Santos Calderon
+Birth Name: Juan Manuel Santos Calderón

 Place of Birth: Bogotá, Colombia

-Date of Birth: August 10, 1951
+Date of Birth: 10 August, 1951

 Juan Manuel Santos is a Colombian politician.
-A member of the Social Party of National Unity, he served as the 32nd President of Colombia, from 7 August, 2010 to 7 August, 2018.
-He has also been Minister of Foreign Trade, from 18 November, 1991 to 7 August, 1994, Minister of Finance and Public Credit, from 7 August, 2000 to 7 August, 2002, and Minister of National Defense, from 19 July, 2006 to 18 May, 2009.
+A member of the Social Party of National Unity, he served as President of Colombia, from 7 August, 2010 to 7 August, 2018.
+He has also been Minister of Foreign Trade, from 18 November, 1991 to 7 August, 1994, Presidential Designate of Colombia, from 11 August, 1993 to 7 August, 1994, Minister of Finance and Public Credit, from 7 August, 2000 to 7 August, 2002, Minister of National Defence, from 18 July, 2006 to 18 May, 2009, and President pro tempore of the Pacific Alliance, from 23 May, 2013 to 20 June, 2014, and again, from 30 June, 2017 to 24 July, 2018.
+He was awarded the Nobel Prize for Peace in 2016.

-President Santos is the son of Francisco Enrique Santos Castillo and Clemencia Calderón Nieto.
+President Santos is the son of Clemencia Calderón Nieto and Francisco Enrique Santos Castillo.
 He is married to industrial designer María Clemencia Rodríguez Múnera, with whom he has three children.
-His cousin is politician and journalist Francisco Santos Calderón.

 President Santos’ patrilineal ancestry can be traced back to his seventh great-grandfather, Juan de Santos.